napari/napari/docs/plugins/first_plugin.md

 # Your First Plugin

-In this topic, we'll step through the fundamental concepts for building a **bare minimum** "hello napari" plugin from scratch.
+In this tutorial, we'll step through the fundamental concepts for building a **bare minimum** "hello napari" plugin from scratch.

 At the end of this tutorial, we'll point you to a "cookiecutter" template